-It is worth mentioning that the Issuer does not fall within the definition of SME pursuant to art.
+It is worth mentioning that the Issuer does not fall within the definition of Exclusion from the definition of SMEs SME pursuant to art.
 1, paragraph 1, letter w-quater.1 of TUF and art.
 2-ter of the Issuers' Regulations.

-It should be emphasized that the Issuer falls within the definitions of both "large company" and "concentrated ownership company" given in the Corporate Governance Code.
+It should be emphasized that the Issuer falls within the definitions of both Autogrill under the "large company" and "concentrated ownership company" given in the Corporate Governance Code.
+Governance Code